-The award recognizes the achievement of secondary and post-secondary collision school an instructor who has gone above and beyond their role and responsibility as an educator to become a true leader, role model and mentor to the students they teach.
+The award recognizes the achievement of a secondary or post-secondary collision school instructor who has gone above and beyond their role and responsibility as an educator to become a true leader, role model and mentor to the students they teach.

-The collision instructors working at career and technical schools and colleges across the U.S. have one of the most important and challenging jobs; to teach and guide young men and women towards becoming a successful asset to the collision industry and to have a thriving and fulfilling career.
+The collision instructors working at career and technical schools and colleges across the U.S. have one of the most important and challenging jobs, teaching and guiding young men and women toward becoming a successful asset to the collision industry and buidling a thriving and fulfilling career.

-McDonnell received a trip to SEMA 2019 and was honored at the Education Foundation’s evening reception on Tuesday, November 5th.
+McDonnell received a trip to SEMA 2019 and was honored at the foundation’s evening reception Nov.
+5.

 Source: Collision Repair Education Foundation